Skip to main content Skip to navigation

 • What impacts are you aiming to have on the audience?
 Think about their experience, knowledge and feelings that will change when watching your video.

 • Try to keep it simple.
-There are many advanced ways of video recording and editing.
-They don’t necessarily make your video better but can consume a lot of time.
+There are multiple advanced options available when video recording and editing.
+They don’t necessarily make your video significantly better but can consume a lot of time.
+Perfection is the enemy of good.

 Storyboarding